appenz/macLLM/README.md

 Install openapi python stubs:
 > pip3 install openapi

-Get an API key from OpenAPI and either store it in the environment variable OPENAI_API_KEY or alternatively set it in a file apikey.py (i.e. apikey="...").
+Get an API key from OpenAI and either store it in the environment variable OPENAI_API_KEY or alternatively set it in a file apikey.py (i.e. apikey="...").

 Run it:
 > python3 macLLM.py